 - This mid-tier plan includes 30GB of mobile hotspot data, a 50GB network management threshold, and HD (1080p) streaming.
 Access to AT&T's 5G networks is included.

 - This basic plan is always subject to network management, doesn't include any mobile hotspot data, and only supports SD (480p) video streaming.
-Does not include access to AT&T's 5G networks
+Includes access to AT&T's 5G networks

 - Carrier Networks Used: AT&T